 The petrol engine is a new 1.6-litre direct-injection (GDI) unit, specifically engineered for use in hybrid cars.
 It develops 1034hp and 147Nm of torque, and conforms with Kia's policy of adopting high-efficiency downsized power units for all new models.
 The engine marks the first combination of an Atkinson combustion cycle, cooled exhaust gas recirculation, direct petrol injection and a long-stroke specification for maximum efficiency.
 The Atkinson cycle holds the intake valve open longer than in a normal Otto cycle engine and also reduces the compression ratio to extract a greater proportion of energy from the combustion process.
 Efficiency is further aided by an exhaust heat recovery system which speeds the engine warm-up process.

 The combustion engine is paired with a 32kW (43.5bhp) electric motor developing 170Nm of torque and powered by a 1.56kWh lithium-ion polymer battery.
 Together, the two power units produce 139bhp, with 265Nm of torque available in first gear for rapid acceleration from standstill.

-The All-New Kia Niro is now available in branch.
-Register your interest today and be one of the first to test drive the vehicle at Birchwood & West Sussex Kia.
+The Kia Niro is now available in branch.
+Register your interest today at Birchwood Kia.
 If you have any questions about the Niro please don’t hesitate to get in touch with us via enquiry form, by phone or visit us in branch.